AdamBound/Magic-8-Ball-App/README.md

 # Magic-8-Ball-App
-#  This is a very basic Magic 8-Ball app.
+This is a very basic Magic 8-Ball App.